rencewang/personal-arial/src/content/posts/2023-10-28-waiting-for-spring.md

 permalink: '/blog/waiting-for-spring'
 type: post
 defaultExpand: false
-description: 'Now, the windows at my sublease stare directly into the United Nations headquarters.
+description: 'Now, the window at my sublease stare directly into the United Nations headquarters.
 If it’s not raining, I can see the brightly lit Manhattan skyline at night.
 I’m sure, in fact, I know magic is happening.
 Politics is happening.
 Sex in the City is happening, in real life, in one of those squares of light in the sea of squares of light.
 But I am not witnessing, uncovering, or holding.
 None of those belong to me.'
 ---

 Fall in New York really is bleak.
 Never would I have imagined that no amount of rain in New Haven could have prepared me for even more, weekly rain that punctually shrouded the weekends.
 I thought days would stretch with boredom.
 My unemployment proved otherwise.
 I would like to absolve my 1pm wake up.
 How could I live with myself if not for the constant self-forgiveness.
 But a part of the blame has to be placed on the shortening days and, yes, the rain.